 6Have a backup plan, just in case

 Not to be a Debbie Downer, but sometimes even after you’ve prepared, are on your A-game, and have more than earned your raise, it just doesn’t happen.
 This can be the result of company downsizing, changes in your industry, or other factors that have nothing to do with you.
-Before you even ask for more, Berger said she thinks it’s a good idea to have an alternative in mind if things don’t go your way.
+Before you even go in to discuss the raise, Berger says to have an alternative plan in mind in case things don’t go your way.